 Insomnia is associated with impaired concentration & memory, new onset psychiatric disease and relationship problems.
 It is also a risk factor for the development of hypertension, diabetes and heart disease.

 While there are no official guidelines about how much sleep you should get each night, because everyone is different, what’s important is whether you feel you get enough sleep, and whether your sleep is of good quality.

-If you constantly feel tired and your sleep is affecting you day to day life, then it’s likely that you may have a sleep disorder, such as Insomnia.
+If you constantly feel tired and your sleep is affecting you day-to-day life, then you may have a sleep disorder, such as insomnia.
 If your sleep is troubling you, start by answering a few short questions to find out how we could help you.